Skip to main content

 The now-outgoing director holds a degree in mathematics and economics from Barnard College at Columbia University, in addition to a master's degree and Ph.D. in economics from Princeton University.

-At the SKAGEN Funds New Year Conference 2025, you will have the opportunity to gain a unique insight into the financial system when one of the US's rate hawks takes the stage.
+At the SKAGEN Funds New Year Conference 2025, you will have the opportunity to gain a unique insight into the financial system when one of the US's rate hawks takes the stage to deliver her lecture: «Navigating the macroeconomic landscape: A former central banker’s view of the U.S. and global economy».

 New Year's Conference